Richard Gordon Smith: Life

-Richard Gordon Smith was an English gentleman, naturalist, and sportsman who enjoyed traveling abroad, visiting France, Norway, and Canada in his early years.
+Richard Gordon Smith was an English gentleman, naturalist and sportsman who enjoyed traveling abroad, visiting France, Norway and Canada in his early years.
 Richard's father was John Bridson Smith, the youngest in a family of nine children, and his mother was Annie Lawrence of Cheltenham.
 It was from her family that he acquired his interest in sporting pursuits.

 After being married for 18 years, he could no longer tolerate living with his wife, so he left home and took up world travel.
-He must have been a man of some means because he traveled first class, keeping a series of eight large leather-bound diaries in which he recorded his experiences.
+It is likely that he was a man of some means as he always travelled first class.
+He kept a series of eight large leather-bound diaries in which he recorded his experiences.
 He called these his "Ill-Spelled Diaries", and they are full of idiosyncratic and chauvinistic observations of things he encountered, his impressions of Japan, the Russo-Japanese War, and the daily life of the people.
 They included illustrations and mementoes from around the world.
-He journeyed to the Far East, visiting Ceylon and Burma.
-He arrived in Japan on Christmas Eve 1897, and he remained there until February 1900, when he set off to return to England via New Guinea and Fiji.
+He journeyed to the Far East, visiting Ceylon (now Sri Lanka) and Burma (now Myanmar) He arrived in Japan on Christmas Eve 1897, and he remained there until February 1900, when he set off to return to England via New Guinea and Fiji.
 However, he became ill and abandoned the journey, returning to Japan instead.
 In 1903 and again in 1905 he did travel to England, visiting China, Singapore, and Ceylon on his way.
 He returned to Kyoto at the end of 1905 where he continued transcribing folktales and myths and filling his diaries with his observations.

-He also collected animals and plants, which he sent to the British Museum.
+Smith also collected animals and plants, which he sent to the British Museum.
 Many of these were new to science and were named in his honour.